sennav/joat/README.md

 cargo install joat
 ```

-As you see after executing these commands the binaries will be at `target/release/joat`.
 Joat is not very useful in itself, so you have to create an extension.

 ## Creating an extension